New Sovietskiy Mi-223 Firebird Attack VTOL:

 Rate of Fire: Each launcher can fire missiles one at a time or in volleys of two (2), four (4), eight (8), sixteen (16), or twenty-four (24) missiles and both launchers can be linked with the other mini missile launcher for up to forty-eight (48) missiles as one volley (Counts as one attack no matter how many missiles in volley).

-Payload: Each launcher carries twenty-four (24) mini-missiles for a total of forty-eight (48) mini-missiles.
+Payload: Each launcher carries twenty-four (24) mini-missiles for a total of forty-eight (48) mini-missiles. - External Hard Points (6): The Mi-223 has a total of six hard

-1. Bombs and Missiles: The only restriction is that a hard point must carry all the same type of missiles or bombs.
-Both unguided and guided bombs can be carried.
+must carry all the same type of missiles or bombs.
+Both unguided and guided

 Maximum Effective Range: Varies by missile type for missile and varies by altitude bombs are dropped at (See revised bomb and missile tables for details.)